 The shutdown didn’t actually stop ObamaCare, but it did shut down congress for 17 days costing tax payers about $24 billion.
 Most of the funding for ObamaCare is mandatory and has nothing to do with the appropriation bills Congress was protesting.

 UPDATE: For 2017 something like this could have happened, but Democrats lost power in the 2016 election and don’t have the votes to filibuster the Republican budget plan.
 So for now 20 million lives are on the line over this.

 Congress Health Insurance Exchange Catch

-Just like everyone else members of congress and their staff must purchase their coverage through the small businesses part of the health insurance marketplace.
+Just like everyone else, members of congress and their staff must purchase their coverage through the exchanges.

 Is the ObamaCare Loop Hole for Congress Fair

 The health insurance purchasing system set up under ObamaCare may not be fair, as it doesn’t provide equal treatment to all Americans, however it is fair in that Congress is on the same plans anyone else has access to.

 Whether or not Congress is really getting “the same” insurance as most Americans, everything considered, may be a point of argument, but they are generally “on ObamaCare.”

 Keep coming back for the truth on ObamaCare and Congress.